-The library has responsibility for developing the collection, with final authority for the selection of materials belonging to the Dean of the Library.
+The library has responsibility for developing the collection, with ultimate responsibility for the selection of materials belonging to the Dean of the Library.
 Academic faculty and students are an important source of requests for the purchase of library materials, and the library strongly encourages College community members to participate in this process and suggest a library purchase.

 Faculty Reimbursement for Library Purchases

 On occasion, faculty may have the opportunity to purchase library materials, particularly when traveling abroad.
-In order to be reimbursed, faculty must get permission from Library Collections before proceeding with these purchases.
-In general, only items that have been requested through Library Collections, but have proven difficult or impossible to obtain, should be purchased in this manner.
+In order to be reimbursed, faculty must get permission from the Collection Development Librarian before proceeding with these purchases.
+In general, only items that have been requested through the Collection Development Librarian but have proven difficult or impossible to obtain should be purchased in this manner.
 Itemized receipts are required by the Controller’s Office for reimbursement.

 Types of Materials